microsoft/fluentui/packages/react-components/react-list-preview/docs/ListA11y.md

 - Position: ✴️
   - dtto, `row` is announced, but no order
 - Actionable: ✴️
   - While actions can be attached to the whole row, this is not a common pattern and it could lead to discoverability issue.
-When explicitely communicated in `aria-roledescription` or in aria label, this could be solved.
+When explicitely communicated in `aria-roledescription` or in `aria-label`, this could be solved.
+  - On the other hand, grid allows for better discoverability of secondary inside actions.
 - Selection: N/A
 - Other considerations: ⚠️
   - Again, the combination of these roles requires developers to strictly adhere to the required DOM layout.